Surgery for a deviated septum (septoplasty)

 Before you decide whether or not to have this procedure, it's worth considering the pros and cons.
 It can also be a good idea to get a second opinion from a different doctor.

-When is surgery considered?
+When is surgery on a deviated septum considered?

 Doctors may suggest surgery if medication isn’t helping enough and the deviated septum is becoming a real problem in everyday life, greatly affecting your quality of life.
 They will have to examine you first to assess whether the problems are being caused by a deviated septum and whether surgery could help.

-• children and teenagers who are still growing,
+• Children and teenagers who are still growing

-• people who have an acute in the nose or sinuses, like sinusitis.
+• People who have an acute in the nose or sinuses, like sinusitis

 What does the surgery involve?